Sola Scriptura

 Scripture within the Church

 Scripture remains the Word of God, supremely venerated, the soul of all preaching and all theology.
 It lives in the Church that received it from God, discerned it, guards it and interprets it.
-Scripture, Tradition and the authority of the Church form one single Word, handed on through ways that God has joined.
+Scripture and Tradition form one single deposit of the Word of God, entrusted to the Church that guards and interprets it: three realities so bound together that none stands without the others.
+Against the Reformation, the Council of Trent had already defined that the truth of the Gospel is kept both in the written books and in the unwritten traditions received from the Apostles, the two held with equal reverence; the Second Vatican Council took this up in the constitution Dei Verbum, teaching that Scripture, Tradition and the Magisterium that serves them are so bound together that none stands without the others.
 To cut it off from the Tradition and the Church that bear it is to sever it from the life in which it was given and in which it is understood.